BleeprBot/BleeprBot/README.md

 - !promote @username - admin only, promotes another user to admin role
 - !deleteViolation {violation ID #} - admin only, deletes a violation from a user's violation list
 - !roastMe - returns a Shakespearean insult directed towards that user
+- !devTeam - returns a list of links to the DEV team's github and linkedIn profiles

 # Group Agreement
 - Standups: 9:15 in the morning, 15-30mins long.